rampasek/HGNet/README.md

 tensorboard --logdir logs/run_20210608T052342
 ```

-[comment]: <> (## Color-connectivty task)
+## Datasets
+[Download all datasets generated in this work from Google Drive](https://drive.google.com/file/d/19BTfz3f9lpOa8CtTazubbd2MN6HhwY7q) (approx. 145MB ZIP, 3.15GB unpacked)

+### Color-connectivty task
-[comment]: <> (Here we introduce synthetic graph classification datasets with the task of recognizing the connectivity of same-colored nodes in 4 graphs of varying topology.)
+We introduce synthetic graph classification datasets with the task of recognizing the connectivity of same-colored nodes in 4 graphs of varying topology.

-[comment]: <> (* The four Color-connectivity datasets were created by taking a graph and randomly coloring half of its nodes one color, e.g., red, and the other nodes blue, such that the red nodes either form a single connected island or two disjoint islands.)
+* The four Color-connectivity datasets were created by taking a graph and randomly coloring half of its nodes one color, e.g., red, and the other nodes blue, such that the red nodes either form a single connected island or two disjoint islands.

-[comment]: <> (  The binary classification task is then distinguishing between these two cases.)
+  The binary classification task is then distinguishing between these two cases.

-[comment]: <> (  The node colorings were sampled by running two red-coloring random walks starting from two random nodes.)
+  The node colorings were sampled by running two red-coloring random walks starting from two random nodes.

-[comment]: <> (* For the underlying graph topology we used: 1&#41; 16x16 2D grid, 2&#41; 32x32 2D grid, 3&#41; Euroroad road network &#40;Šubelj et al. 2011&#41;, and 4&#41; Minnesota road network.)
+* For the underlying graph topology we used: 1) 16x16 2D grid, 2) 32x32 2D grid, 3) Euroroad road network (Šubelj et al. 2011), and 4) Minnesota road network.

-[comment]: <> (* We sampled a balanced set of 15,000 coloring examples for each graph, except for Minnesota network for which we generated 6,000 examples due to memory constraints.)
+* We sampled a balanced set of 15,000 coloring examples for each graph, except for Minnesota network for which we generated 6,000 examples due to memory constraints.

-[comment]: <> (* The Color-connectivity task requires combination of local and long-range graph information processing to which most existing message-passing Graph Neural Networks &#40;GNNs&#41; do not scale.)
+* The Color-connectivity task requires combination of local and long-range graph information processing to which most existing message-passing Graph Neural Networks (GNNs) do not scale.

-[comment]: <> (  These datasets can serve as a common-sense validation for new and more powerful GNN methods.)
+  These datasets can serve as a common-sense validation for new and more powerful GNN methods.

-[comment]: <> (  These testbed datasets can still be improved, as the node features are minimal &#40;only a binary color&#41; and recognition of particular topological patterns &#40;e.g., rings or other subgraphs&#41; is not needed to solve the task.)
+  These testbed datasets can still be improved, as the node features are minimal (only a binary color) and recognition of particular topological patterns (e.g., rings or other subgraphs) is not needed to solve the task.

+### Citation networks with k-hop sanitized dataset splits
+In an effort to make prediction tasks of CiteSeer, Cora
+and PubMed citation networks more suitable for testing the
+models’ ability to utilize information from farther nodes, we
+experimented with a specific resampling of their training, validation and test splits:
+* The standard semi-supervised splits follow the same key for each
+  dataset: 20 examples from each class are randomly selected for training, while 500 and 1000
+  examples are drawn uniformly randomly for the validation and test splits.
+* We used principally the same key, but a different random sampling strategy.
+  Once a node is drawn, we enforced that none of its k-th degree neighbors is selected for any split.
+  This approach guarantees that a k-hop neighborhood of each labeled node is “sanitized” of labels.
+* As such, we prevent potential correct-class label imprinting in the representation
+  of these k-th degree neighbors during the semi-supervised transductive training.
+* For a model to leverage such imprinting benefit of homophily, it has to be able to reach beyond this
+  k-hop neighborhood, assuming that the class homophily spans that far in the underlying data.

 ## Citation